The German Red Cross continues to ask healthy people for blood donations. You can find information here.

 The capacity of the BAföG office is currently limited.
 Applications are processed gradually.
 Please refrain from telephone inquiries about the status of your application.

-This is currently not possible.
-We expressly ask you to send your documents to us via the BAföG-Online upload portal.
+It's currently not possible to submit your application/documents personally in the BAföG Amt Behrenstraße.
+We expressly ask you to send your documents to us via the BAföG-Online upload portal or by post.
 We're currently only able to to process PDF and Word files via email.
+It is possible to submit your application personally at the InfoPoint Hardenberstraße 34 during opening hours.

 I do not get an appointment for my final exam (e.g. defense of Bachelor thesis) and therefore cannot complete my studies within the maximum funding period.